 Other major projects have also been highlighted in 2018 by the Auckland Transport Alignment Project (ATAP) for priority development this decade, to help support the initial development of the future urban areas and ensure good connections develop between the se areas and current urban or employment areas.
 These major projects also seek to provide the future growth areas with travel choices, so they grow in ways that are not highly dependent on private vehicles.
 These include the northwestern rapid transit corridor(external link), Mill Road(external link) corridor and Penlink(external link).

-For the remaining projects, the next phase of the programme is now getting underway.
-The objective of this next phase is to investigate and route protect the transportation projects needed to accommodate the growth in the future urban growth areas over the next 30 years.
-This work will be led by a new entity: Te Tupu Ngātahi.
+For the remaining projects, the next phase of the programme is underway.
+The objective of this phase is to investigate and route protect the transportation projects needed to accommodate the growth in the future urban growth areas over the next 30 years.
+This work is led by a new entity: Te Tupu Ngātahi.
 Te Tupu Ngātahi is a planning alliance and comprises a team of people from Auckland Transport, NZ Transport Agency, AECOM, Beca, Bell Gully and Buddle Findlay.

-Te Tupu Ngātahi will review the 2016 preferred network in light of the Government's transport priorities and Auckland Council's latest land use planning, assess transport options and develop business cases, and begin staged route protection processes by the end of 2019.
+Te Tupu Ngātahi is reviewing the 2016 preferred network in light of the Government's transport priorities and Auckland Council's latest land use planning, assessing transport options and developing business cases, with staged route protection processes beginning by the end of 2019.
 The aim is to protect the full network over the next five years, though it is expected that some projects will complete their hearing processes earlier than this.

 Feedback from the community and other stakeholders is a key part of this process.
-Initial consultation will take place from August to October 2018, and there will be more detailed consultation in 2019 as alignment options are developed further for the preferred network.
+Initial consultation took place from August to October 2018, and there will be more detailed consultation in 2019 as alignment options are developed further for the preferred network.